barbarer/py4e-int/_sources/turtles/names4turtles.rst

 	pair: programming; comment
 	pair: program; comment

 Today, we can play with virtual turtles in a fully-graphical and non-robotic way.
-Below is a Python program that first creates a Screen object for the turtle to draw on and then creates a turtle.
+Below is a Python program that first creates a Screen object (object of the Screen class) for the turtle to draw on and then creates a Turtle object (object of the Turtle class).
-The program asks the turtle to perform some of its behaviors (methods) like moving forward a set amount and turning.
+The program asks the turtle object to perform some of its behaviors (methods) like moving forward a set amount and turning.
+The turtle draws as it moves.

 .. activecode:: Turtle_ex_1
     :tour_1: "Line-by-line Tour"; 1: first-turtle-line-1; 2: first-turtle-line-2; 3: first-turtle-line-3; 4: first-turtle-line-4; 5: first-turtle-line-5; 6: first-turtle-line-6;